-World Vision’s partnership with the Humanitarian Leadership Academy sees both organisations collaborate on a range of activities at global and local levels with support between World Vision’s National Offices and Humanitarian Leadership Academy Centres.
+Our partnership with the Humanitarian Leadership Academy sees both organisations collaborate on a range of activities at global and local levels with support between World Vision National Offices and Humanitarian Leadership Academy Centres.

 Partnership activities include advice, cooperation and coordination, sharing existing content and knowledge, and co-creating new learning opportunities for humanitarians.

-Additionally, World Vision and the Humanitarian Leadership Academy collaborateon projects to improve quality learning opportunities including wellness and resilience, innovation and coaching and mentoring.
+Additionally, we collaborate with the Humanitarian Leadership Academy on projects to improve quality learning opportunities including wellness and resilience, innovation and coaching and mentoring.

-Learn more about World Vision projects that are impacting the lives of children in disaster affected areas.
+Learn more about our projects that are impacting the lives of children in disaster affected areas.

 Private sector partnerships

-Our private sector partners are fundamental in helping World Vision achieve sustainable disaster management at every stage – from preparedness, emergency response to recovery and rehabilitation – including innovation, technology and financial services.
+Our private sector partners are fundamental in helping us achieve sustainable disaster management at every stage – from preparedness, emergency response to recovery and rehabilitation – including innovation, technology and financial services.

 With the changing face of disaster management and the continual increase in urban populations, there is a need to explore new ways of engagement to address disaster management.
 According to UNOCHA, almost 80% of the private sector (from multi-national corporations to local small and medium-enterprises and foundations) wants to engage with communities to better prepare for and address crises.
 These joint efforts will not only bring respective expertise of different partners, but will also forge co-creation of services and products to address community needs in disaster/crisis-prone and affected areas.